Skip to main content

 Label each comment as decision, revision, question, or scope change.
 In the same workspace, close every thread with a mini log: owner / status / next action.
 Use resolved states where available.
 If feedback adds a screen, flow branch, or new state beyond the approved baseline, log it as a scope change.

 Do not sign off on "looks good."
 Exit only when all decision items are closed, one named approved version is frozen, and new screens or flows are split into formal change requests.
-If you want to include performance outcomes, keep the placeholder until verified: Add current benchmark after verification.
+Include performance outcomes only when the exact benchmark, source, and date are verified from internal records.
 For an optional implementation deep dive, see The Best Tools for Mobile App Prototyping.

 For a related angle on client approval and scope control, see Best Mood Board Tools for Client Approval and Scope Control.